 If you were charged with domestic violence in Massachusetts, it’s critical that you take quick action to defend yourself against potential serious penalties.

 Without adequate legal representation, you stand a much higher chance of being sentenced to jail, being ordered to pay high fines, and put on probation.

-At the Law Offices of Tom Kokonowski, Esq., we have significant experience in handling a wide variety of domestic violence cases, and we can provide you with the razor-sharp legal edge you need in your case.
+At the office of Criminal Defense Attorney Thomas Kokonowski., we have significant experience in handling a wide variety of domestic violence cases, and we can provide you with the razor-sharp legal edge you need in your case.

 Changes to the Massachusetts Domestic Violence Statutes

 The domestic violence area of criminal law, in Massachusetts, has recently had significant changes made to its statute.